It’s Fall time … Are You Feeling a Bit of Author Fatigue Syndrome?

 Wouldn’t you love to be able to pick up a pen/pencil or open a blank document on your computer and breeze through the article or chapter you are thinking about … basically having it completed within a short period of time?
 Or how about structuring the marketing program you’ve been thinking about for the past six months, but somehow summer got in the way?
 Your desk is clear—calendar open and there are no hiccups or obstacles to block your creative waves … yet … yet, it’s just not flowing.

-You just may have Author Fatigue Syndrome!
+You may have Author Fatigue Syndrome!
 The brain cells have taken a hiatus.
-You are pooped and a cruise is sounding mighty fine right now!
-If you are feeling a tad overwhelmed … or just plain blocked on going forward, try these tips to get you back on track:
+You are pooped and time away is sounding mighty fine right now!
+If you are feeling a tad overwhelmed … or just plain blocked on going forward, try these seven tips to get you back on track:

 Now, go back to the first ASAP section—those items that need your immediate attention.
 One option is to cross one or several off the list with a decision that they can’t be dealt with and are in the wrong box.
 Items in the 30 Days box are to be ignored for now, as are those the Future and 7 Days.
 You are dealing with ASAP.
 Stay focused—it’s so much easier to acknowledge that you can’t deal/do something in the here and now but can address it next week … then let next week arrive.
 Meanwhile, the ASAP list gets whittled down.